top of page

 Monday 24 March (Winnie)

 My, forth visit to Texas following on from 2000, 2008 and 2023.
 Arrived at Houston at 3 pm.
 No satnav in the car and problems connecting a mobile phone meant I had to drive south around Houston and out to the east at rush hour, just following road numbers and trying to avoid toll roads, which I amazingly achieved.
-Only a few Turkey Vultures, Starlings and unknown grackles in the urban areas.
+Only a few Turkey Vultures, Starlings and unknown grackles noted in the urban areas.

 Once I left the freeway and went onto farm roads to the west of Winnie the more common birds of the USA were found Northern Mocking Bird, Red-winged Blackbird, Scissor-tailed Flycatcher, Loggerhead Shrike, Mourning Dove, Northern Cardinal, Killdeer, Belted Kingfisher, Great Blue Heron flew out of a ditch with what looked like a small snake, White Ibis.
 As the sun set I dropped on a few raptors Northern Harrier, American Kestrel, unknown buto (prob Red-tailed Hawk), and my first ever White-tailed Hawk.
 Large flocks of distant Cormorants presumably Neotropical were also on the move at dusk.